 AIDC

-Automatic Identification and data capture.
-This term covers techniques for identification, data acquisition, data collection and data transmission.
-E.g. barcode, RIFD.
-Used for the automatic identification of, in this case, medical technology products.
+Automatic Identification and Data Capture.
+This term covers identification techniques, data acquisition, data collection, and data transmission, such as barcodes and RFID.
+It is used for the automatic identification of, in this case, medical technology products.

 Barcode